 Drink more water

 Proper hydration has a huge impact on our immune system.
 Water helps our bodily systems function properly as it helps oxygenate blood that is pumped to our cells.
 When our cells are packed with oxygen, our muscles and organs perform at their best.
-Water also allows our kidneys to remove toxins from our body and helps us produce lymph.
+Water also allows our kidneys to remove toxins and helps us produce lymph.
 Lymph fights disease by collecting bacteria and bringing it to the lymph nodes where bacteria is destroyed.

 Drinking eight to ten glasses (eight ounces per) of water a day is ideal.
 Always keep a tumbler nearby (on your work desk for example) to remind you to drink and for easy access.
 If you find water boring, infuse it with fresh fruits like lemon, lime and berries or cucumber and mint.
 Aside from improving the taste, these will also add Vitamin C, another immunity booster.